mongodb/leafygreen-ui/packages/RadioGroup/README.md

 ### value
 #### Type: `required`, can be a `string` or an `integer`
-Every radio button needs a value prop
+Every radio needs a value prop

 ### className
 #### Type: `string`